MoralisWeb3/demo-apps/casino-dapp/README.md

 Then the game will open up and you can bet any amount of Wei and select Heads or Tails.
 You will get a notification with the result of the bet.

-After your first flip, you can upon up your moralis server dashboard and check the flips table for your latest flip.
+After your first flip, you can open up your moralis server dashboard and check the flips table for your latest flip.